AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/README.md

 The ESP32 DevModule of the gateway hardware is replacing the M5Stack and the D1-Mini fom the other projects.

-The same hardware and PCB as for the Gateway is used.
+The same hardware and PCB as for the gateway is used.
 We only need one addional DS18B20 temperature sensor for the room temperature.

 And of course the Sonoff POW R2 and a Tasmota switch to control the heater.
 That's all.

-To adjust the program to your needs you can change the settings in the sketch:
+To adjust the program to your needs, you can change the settings in the sketch:
 ```
 //****************************************************************************************
 // Configuration start